nzimman/Movie-Recommender/README.md

 ## Web Interface
-The web interface was created with Flask and this is the result...
+The web interface was created with Flask and also used few elemnts from the Bootstrap library.

 ![Screenshot](movie1.png)
 ![Screenshot](movie2.png)